Academic adjustments for disabled students policy

 - marking the work of students with dyslexia

 6.3 These resources are regularly updated to reflect changes in legal requirements and good practice in the sector.
-Staff are therefore advised to check Disability Services’ website on a regular basis and to share any examples of good practice through School forums, the Disability Support Officer network and through the University’s Inclusive Practice website.
+Staff are therefore advised to check Disability Services’ website on a regular basis and to share any examples of good practice through School forums, the Disability Support Officer network.

 6.4 The University’s Web Accessibility Service and Alternative Formats Service offer expert advice and support on designing accessible teaching and other materials.